 The most clever thing about this new BlackBerry design is that it hides the fingerprint sensor inside the small space bar at the bottom of the phone.
 It’s an odd shape for a biometric scanner.

-The good news is that the blended fingerprint sensor works really well here with a near 0% fail rate.
+The good news is that the blended fingerprint sensor works really well here with a near 0% fail rate (assuming your fingers aren't wet).
 It’s also easy to access on the front and it can wake the phone from a screen-off state.

 During calls, it functions as a mute button, which we found useful.
 It’s easy to remember this button exists during active calls, not when you’re first picking up your smartphone from a table.
 “Again, with the camera opening?!”